Hooks Reference

 }

-Besides shell commands (type: "command"), CodeBuddy Code defines prompt-based hooks (type: "prompt") that rely on an LLM to decide whether to allow or deny an action.
+Besides shell commands (type: "command"), CodeBuddy Code also supports prompt-based hooks (type: "prompt") that use an LLM to evaluate whether to allow or block an action.

 Instead of running a bash command, the hook:

-- Sends the hook input plus your prompt to a fast LLM.
+- Sends the hook input plus your prompt to a fast LLM (Haiku).

 - Receives a structured JSON decision.